-There are little changes in the environmental conditions in the tunnel and around the deposition hole, so the AE rates and small variations in velocity and amplitude observed are a reflection of these static conditions.
+There are only minor variations in the environmental conditions in the tunnel and around the deposition hole, so the AE rates and small variations in velocity and amplitude observed are a reflection of relatively static conditions.
 With no short-term changes in temperature and pressure this report period is comparably stable.